 "There you are."

-I looked up to see Corrine in the doorway now wearing my t-shirt gazing in at me.
+I looked up to see Corrine in the doorway, the lacy material she wore now replaced with my t-shirt, gazing at me.
 She looked gorgeous as she leaned lazily against the door frame, my shirt barely touching mid-thigh.
-I no longer saw the flawlessly put together woman I’d begun to fall for, but the girl with wide expressive eyes that would watch me from afar when she didn’t think I was looking.
+I no longer saw the flawlessly put-together woman I'd fallen in love with, but the girl with wide expressive eyes that would watch me from afar when she didn't think I was looking.
 I shook my head, ridding myself of that image.

 "I couldn't sleep, so I decided to get some work done."
 I lied, "Why are you up?
 Is everything OK?"

 "It got cold and lonely in the bed without you."

 I patted my lap as I slowly closed my laptop on her smiling face.
 Corrine sauntered to me, sliding effortlessly onto my lap.
 I toyed with her fingers.
 "Before you fell asleep, something was bothering you.
 Want to talk about it?"

 She shook her head as she linked her fingers into mine.
 "I was just overwhelmed with the feeling of being with you."
 My eyes dropped to our hands, not wanting her to see the disappointment I was sure betrayed me sitting within my eyes.
 "Besides, I didn't fly all this way to talk," she whispered.